Deficuet/UnityKt/README.md

 - UnityAssetManager
   - The entry point of loading object.
 It contains all objects read from all files that are loaded through it, except `AssetBundle` objects.
   - Use `UnityAssetManager.new(...)` with two parameters `assetRootFolder` and `readerConfig` to get an instance.
     - `assetRootFolder` is optional and it can be a `java.io.File`, `java.nio.file.Path` or just a `String`.
-When present, it will be used by `PPtr` to look for object according to the `mDependencies` property in the `AssetBundle` object of the file.
+When present, it will be used by `PPtr` to look for object according to the `mDependencies` in the `AssetBundle` object of the file.
     - `readerConfig` is the loading configuration and is also optional.
 - Loading Configurations
   - When loading file(s)/folder/ByteArray, an optional `ReaderConfig` can also be passed to override the configuration given to the manager, or the configuration given to the manager will be used by default.